 Continuous gross settlement

 In 2020, EBA CLEARING implemented the CGS mechanism in the STEP2-T System.
-CGS and the existing cycle-based settlement model will co-exist until July 2022 to enable a phased, risk-minimising migration of the large STEP2 user community.
+CGS and the existing cycle-based settlement model co-existed until July 2022 to enable a phased, risk-minimising migration of the large STEP2 user community.

 Under the CGS mechanism, the STEP2-T clearing and settlement process is currently operational on TARGET days and offers the following key features to its participants:

 - continuous execution of payments in immediately available euro-denominated central bank funds